ficsean/Quest/README.md

 Within "Create a Task", it will have Title of Task, Description that explains the task, Objectives/Side Missions to complete the task in-hand, and percentage meter for how close to completing Objectives/side missions (Checklist).
 Also, the possibility of deleting entire Objectives/Side Mission to add new set of Objectives/Side missions.
 Lastly, Finished editing task and official confirming the "Run" of a Task.

 Functions:
--Title = Completed
+-  Title = Completed
--Description = Completed
+-  Description = Completed
--Checklist (Objectives/Side Missions) = In-progress
+-  Checklist (Objectives/Side Missions) = In-progress
--Percentage Meter with Mark for Completion) = Not Implemented Yet -Delete  = Not Implemented Yet
+-  Percentage Meter with Mark for Completion) = Not Implemented Yet
+-  Delete  = Not Implemented Yet
--Run Task = In-progress
+-  Run Task = In-progress

 =======================